Never miss a thing in the Macedon Ranges

 With thanks to Woodend & District Heritage Society.
 The society meets on Wednesdays, 10am-4pm, at the old courthouse in Forest St, Woodend.

-Since 1860, horse races had been held on the hill now occupied by the golf course.
-The opening of the longer track in Forest St reflected the sport’s popularity.
+From 1860, horse races were held on the hill now occupied by the golf course.
+The opening of the longer track in Forest St in 1903 reflected the sport’s popularity.

 Woodend became one of the first country racing clubs to install photo-finish equipment and to have its own mobile starting stalls.

-But despite having the highest attendances for Saturday meetings of any country course in the state, the club found its future under threat in the mid-1960s.
+But despite having the highest attendances for Saturday meetings of any country course in the state, in the mid-1960s the club found its future under threat.
 The government wanted to have only one racecourse in the area – and chose Kyneton.

-After a long, drawn-out battle, the government got its wish in 1982.
+After a long battle, the government got its wish in 1982.

-Newry Boy, ridden by Ron Trevor, had the distinction of winning the last race at the final meeting before the two clubs merged.
+Newry Boy, ridden by Ron Trevor, had the distinction of winning the last race at the final meeting before the Woodend and Kyneton clubs merged.

 ๐ Beyond the Black Forest, by Sylvia Boxshall (2017), describes the early settlement of Woodend and the surrounding district.
 Available from Woodend & District Heritage Society, $27.50.